Southern California man charged with hate crime in attack on elderly Asian couple

 Vivona has pleaded not guilty to all the charges, according to online court records.
 He is being held in lieu of $65,000 bail, according to the district attorney's office.

-Kokumai told NBC News earlier this month that she was out for a jog when the April 1 incident occurred.
+Kokumai told NBC News this month that she was out for a jog April 1 when the incident occurred.